mattermost/mattermost-handbook/company/how-to-guides-for-staff/how-to-purchase/how-to-on-board-as-a-vendor/row-onboarding.md

 ### Full time staff member (Rest of World)

-If you are a full time staff member and need to submit an invoice, please follow these instructions so that you will be paid on time.
-If you're not sure, please check your contract which will denote how you will be paid.
+If you're a full time staff member and need to submit an invoice, please follow these instructions so that you'll be paid on time.
+If you're not sure, please check your contract which will denote how you'll be paid.
 You can also reference the [How to get paid](https://handbook.mattermost.com/company/how-to-guides-for-staff/how-to-get-paid) section of the Mattermost handbook for further details.

 After you and Mattermost have accepted and signed your offer, you'll go through our full-time staff onboarding process with the [People Team](https://community.mattermost.com/private-core/channels/ask-people-team).
 As part of your onboarding, please complete the [Banking Form](https://handbook.mattermost.com/company/how-to-guides-for-staff/how-to-get-paid#banking-form) and provide the following tax documentation, as it applies to you: